Death Valley Junction, California: History

 The town was created in 1907 when the Tonopah and Tidewater Railroad was constructed through the Amargosa Valley and a spur from their main line was built to the Lila C. borax mine in the hills to the west.
 The town was originally owned by Robert Tubb, who operated a saloon, store, and brothel.
 The town first appears on the 1910 Furnace Creek Quandrangle USGS topographic map.

-In 1914, the Death Valley Railroad started operating between Ryan, California and Death Valley Junction.
-It carried borax until 1928, when operations ceased.
+In 1914, the Death Valley Railroad started operating between Ryan, California and Death Valley Junction to carry borax.
+When it was established, it used 3.19 mi of tracks belonging to the Tonopah and Tidewater Railroad east-southeast of Death Valley Junction to Horton.

 From 1923 to 1925 the Pacific Coast Borax Company constructed buildings in the town, hiring architect Alexander Hamilton McCulloch to design a Spanish Colonial Revival whistle stop centered at the hotel, theater and office complex building, now known as the Amargosa Opera House and Hotel.

+The railroad's operations ceased in 1928.
 The town began to decline in the mid-20th century.

 In 1967 dancer and actress Marta Becket visited due to an automobile repair.
 She became enamored with the theater, and with help from benefactors, she leased, then purchased, the hotel and theater complex.
+In 1980 the town was included in the National Register of Historic Places as the "Death Valley Junction Historic District."